 for Students without Disabilities

-In Oregon, children between the ages of 7 and 18 are required to attend public school unless otherwise exempted.
+Starting the fall of 2016 in Oregon, children between the ages of 6 and 18 are required to attend public school unless otherwise exempted.
 Homeschooling is one exemption.
 Private school is another exemption.
 And there are approximately five other exemptions.
 In order to obtain a home-school exemption, homeschool families must do three things: notify, evaluate, and report.
 This is true of all homeschool students, though the method of evaluation for students with disabilities differs from students without disabilities and will be discussed in a separate section of this publication.

 What should be in the letter?